-As a Voluntary Controlled School we are required in law (unless parents request otherwise) to provide RE in accordance with the Locally Agreed Syllabus.
-The syllabus can be found here http://www.oxford.anglican.org/wp-content/uploads/2015/06/Oxford-Agreed-RE-Syllabus-2015- 2020.pdf.
-We supplement the Oxfordshire syllabus to ensure high quality provision geared towards the needs of the children and our cross- curricular map.
+As a Voluntary Controlled School, we are required by law (unless parents request otherwise) to provide RE in accordance with the Locally Agreed Syllabus.
+The syllabus can be found here:

 Religious Education has the same status and importance as any other subject.
 Learning about Christianity forms the majority of the syllabus, but other world faiths such as Judaism, Islam and Hinduism are also taught.
-In addition the children learn about festivals from other cultures; for example Chinese New Year.
+In addition, the children learn about festivals in other cultures, for example, Chinese New Year.

 It is essential that the RE curriculum maintains a balanced approach of Learning about Religion (Attainment Target 1) and Learning from Religion (Attainment Target 2).
 Teachers incorporate these strands into planning and teaching the units of study at each key stage through a model of teaching built around Engage, Enquire, Evaluate and Reflect.

-Includes enquiry into, and investigation of, the nature of religion, its beliefs, teachings and ways of life, sources, practices and forms of expression.
+This includes enquiry into and investigation of the nature of religion, its beliefs, teachings and ways of life, sources, practices and forms of expression.
 It includes the skills of interpretation, analysis and explanation and includes identifying and developing an understanding of ultimate questions and ethical issues.
 Pupils will develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain.